noahsark769/NGTableViewDynamicSelfSizeAutolayoutTest/README.md

 # What is this?
 This is a demonstration of a problem I have with Autolayout inside UITableViewCells.
+[StackOverflow question here](http://stackoverflow.com/questions/39712370/custom-view-that-line-breaks-subviews-in-a-uitableviewcell).
 The issue has to do with cells containing views whose height depends on their width (similar to how UILabels inside of UITableViewCells work).

 `TestStaticCollectionView` tries to contain multiple smaller views, all with an intrinsic content size of their own, and display them inside a table view cell.
 However, its height is calculated incorrectly, and I'm not sure how to get it to work correctly.